FAQs for Future Students

 We encourage you to be involved at your home high school AND Great Oaks.
 We have many students who participate in cheerleading, football, drama, golf, basketball, clubs, etc. at their home high school.

 Currently there are over 30 programs from which you can choose.
 Programming is ever-changing since we work with business and industry to identify local employment needs.
 In December and January of every year, you'll likely visit the campus through your school.
-In January each campus has an evening Open House for you and parents to visit the campus and check out the programs.
+In January/February each campus has an evening Open House for you and parents to visit the campus and check out the programs.
 If you still aren't sure which program meets your needs, an appointment can be made with one of the Great Oaks career specialists for a personal tour.
 Parents are ALWAYS invited!

 All Great Oaks students who are enrolled in a two-year program will typically take one English, math, science and social studies course each year.
 You should plan to have taken other home school requirements such as health, physical education, fine arts, and additional science or social studies credits prior to coming.
 A typical schedule provides 7 credits per year for a total of 14 credits after two years.